Here’s everything you need to know about how to start a blog in 2021.

 Or do you just want to set up a blog documenting your travels around the world?

-In order to pick the right software for you, you’ll want to have a grasp before you start of how big this blog is going to be, whether you’re going to monetize it, and what type of blog it’s going to become.
+In order to pick the best website builder for your blog, you’ll want to have a grasp before you start of how big you’re planning on your blog being, whether you’re going to monetize it, and what type of blog it’s going to become.

 For example, if you’re planning on building an affiliate blogging programme, where you promote other brand’s products and call readers to action to buy the products, you’ll be writing a lot of content and will benefit from having a more comprehensive blogging system with lots of plugins to promote sales.